IlhamGhaza/laravel-attendance-lab/README.md

 - **Filament 3**: Used for the admin interface and resource management.
 - **MySQL 8.0**: The database system used to store all records.
 - **Sanctum**: For API authentication.

+## Screenshot

+Screenshot of the Laravel Attendance Lab application:

 ## Requirements